My articles are written from my perspective as a long time writer on HubPages, a retired healthcare professional and an educated patient.

-This disease shares my name DiGeorge, although there is no relation to us.
+This disease shares my name DiGeorge, although there is no relation between us.

-DiGeorge Syndrome, also known as 22q11.2 deletion syndrome, autosomal dominant immunodeficiency or velocardiofacial syndrome, is when part of chromosome number 22 is missing, resulting in heart defects, cleft palate, learning and development problems, mental health problems, thymus gland disfunction, and autoimmune diseases.
+DiGeorge Syndrome, also known as 22q11.2 deletion syndrome, autosomal dominant immunodeficiency, or velocardiofacial syndrome, is when part of chromosome number 22 is missing, resulting in heart defects, cleft palate, learning and development problems, mental health problems, thymus gland dysfunction, and autoimmune diseases.

 22q11.2 Deletion Syndrome Named For Dr. Angelo DiGeorge

 All humans have two copies of chromosome 22, one from each parent.
-Chromosome 22 contains about 500 to 800 genes and is responsible for the development of many body systems.
+Chromosome 22 contains about 500 to 800 genes and is responsible for developing many body systems.
 During development in the womb, the missing parts (estimated between 30 and 40 genes) of this chromosome (commonly called deletion) cause defects in fetal development.

 He received his medical degree from Temple University in 1946.
 After three years in the Army (1947-1949) as a Captain and Chief of Medicine for 124th Station Hospital in Austria, he returned to Philadelphia to complete his pediatric residency at St. Christopher's Hospital for Children.
 He completed a post-doctoral fellowship in endocrinology at Jefferson Hospital of Philadelphia in 1954.

 In 1965, Dr. Angelo DiGeorge, then Chief of Endocrinology and Director of the Pediatric Clinical at St. Christopher's Hospital for Children, literally made a name for himself in the annals of medicine.
-His ground breaking research resulted in bringing attention to a disorder whose primary symptom was absence of the thymus and other abnormalities, and named for him.
+His groundbreaking research brought attention to a disorder whose primary symptom was the absence of the thymus and other abnormalities and was named after him.

 Symptoms of DiGeorge Syndrome

-- Failure to thrive - often manifested when a child doesn't achieve benchmarks of growth due to failure to gain weight, disinterested in surroundings and food.
+- Failure to thrive is often manifested when a child doesn't achieve benchmarks of growth due to failure to gain weight and disinterest in surroundings and food

 - Congenital heart defects (i.e. hole in the heart, septal defect)